kytvi2p/i2p-docker/README.md

-This is an unofficial Dockerized I2P within a Debian Jessie image.
+This is an unofficial Dockerized I2P image.

 Run with the following: